urban-plumber/urban-plumber.github.io/AU-Preston/plots/TEB-SPARTCS/index.md

 ### out of range: baseline

- - TEB-SPARTCS RoofSurfT max value of 344.1284 is greater than expected 343.0 [K]
- - TEB-SPARTCS TVeg max value of 982.9030 is greater than expected 0.0003 [kg/m2/s]
+ - TEB-SPARTCS TVeg max value of 0.0004 is greater than expected 0.0003 [kg/m2/s]
- - TEB-SPARTCS TVeg min value of -1.5082 is less than expected -0.0003 [kg/m2/s]
- - TEB-SPARTCS ESoil max value of 286.3840 is greater than expected 0.0003 [kg/m2/s]
- - TEB-SPARTCS ESoil min value of -8.6089 is less than expected -0.0003 [kg/m2/s]
- - TEB-SPARTCS SoilWet max value of 1.6047 is greater than expected 1.2 [1]
- - TEB-SPARTCS SoilWet min value of -0.9861 is less than expected -0.2 [1]

 ### out of range: detailed

- - TEB-SPARTCS Qh max value of 637.5291 is greater than expected 600.0 [W/m2]
+ - TEB-SPARTCS Qh max value of 614.1366 is greater than expected 600.0 [W/m2]
- - TEB-SPARTCS Qanth min value of -2.7648 is less than expected 0.0 [W/m2]
- - TEB-SPARTCS RoofSurfT max value of 344.0659 is greater than expected 343.0 [K]
- - TEB-SPARTCS TVeg max value of 944.3084 is greater than expected 0.0003 [kg/m2/s]
+ - TEB-SPARTCS TVeg max value of 0.0004 is greater than expected 0.0003 [kg/m2/s]
- - TEB-SPARTCS TVeg min value of -6.4846 is less than expected -0.0003 [kg/m2/s]
- - TEB-SPARTCS ESoil max value of 189.3662 is greater than expected 0.0003 [kg/m2/s]
- - TEB-SPARTCS ESoil min value of -7.6425 is less than expected -0.0003 [kg/m2/s]
- - TEB-SPARTCS SoilWet max value of 1.6163 is greater than expected 1.2 [1]
- - TEB-SPARTCS SoilWet min value of -1.0000 is less than expected -0.2 [1]

 [Link to variable definitions](../modelattrs/variable_definitions.md)